Denver mayoral candidates tackle housing, homelessness, crime in last major forum before election

 James Walsh, a professor at the University of Colorado at Denver, insisted that more policing doesn't lead to more safety.

 State Sen. Chris Hansen pushed back against the notion, saying many car thefts and other crimes are perpetuated by "organized criminal elements," not the result of economic desperation.
-He said organized crime rings taken advantage of major staffing shortages at both DPD and the Denver Sheriff Department.
+He said organized crime rings have taken advantage of major staffing shortages at both DPD and the Denver Sheriff's Department.

-These shortages — 200 police officers and 300 sheriff's deputies — mean the city struggle to enforce its laws.
+These shortages — 200 police officers and 300 sheriff's deputies — mean the city struggles to enforce its laws.

 Terrance Roberts also balked at the idea of increasing penalties for car theft, saying a young person who stole a vehicle for the first time should not face felony charges.